openflighthpc/flight-desktop-webapp/README.md

 **clusterLogo**: Optionally, set it to the URL for a logo for this cluster.
 Or leave it unset.

-**apiRootUrl**: Set this to the root URL for the Flight Desktop Server for the cluster that is being managed.
+**apiRootUrl**: Set this to the root URL for the Flight Desktop Rest API for the cluster that is being managed.

 **websocketPathPrefix**: Set this to the path prefix that is proxied to websocket connections.